How Entrepreneurship Support Promotes Community Goals

 • A growing sense of involvement in and loyalty to the community, so that when the business becomes successful, the entrepreneur will be a civic asset

-Entrepreneurship support resembles most of the long-range projects explained on useful-community-development.org.
-It requires persistent, day-in and day-out attention, effort, and reflection on what efforts are helpful and which ones are counterproductive.
 Then, in community work even more than our personal lives, sometimes we have to force ourselves off of auto-pilot and quit doing the thing we've always done if we see it's not working.

-Also just like other aspects of community development, you need to organize a burnout-proof network of others who share your interest, passion, and responsibility for cultivating entrepreneurs.
 When you move on to another job, have to care for an ailing parent or child, have a baby, get cancer, fall in love, and otherwise participate in life, your entrepreneurs keep rolling right along.
-Go it alone, and you subject the community effort to interruptions if something changes for you.
+It you go it alone, you subject the community effort to interruptions if something changes for you.

 At a minimum, you can provide frequent entrepreneurship support seminars or breakfasts by the most dynamic presenters you can find.
 You need some programs on the topic of whether entrepreneurship is appropriate for a particular person, because not everyone is cut out for the intensity, focus, and risk taking inherent in start-ups.
-You should add other practical "how to" sessions on getting the paperwork side of things tidy and keeping it that way.
-New business owners will appreciate sessions on selecting marketing, accounting, and possibly legal firms.

-government, chamber of commerce, community college, or university would be ideal sponsors of these entrepreneurship support programs.
+The local Small Business Development Center, government, chamber of commerce, community college, or university would be ideal sponsors of these entrepreneurship support programs.
 If not, see if someone wants to start or expand a business, and put together his/her own series of half-day workshops and charge an entrance fee.

-But cultivating small business start-up implies much more than throwing up a few programs on how to get started.
-If we think back to the farming metaphor, cultivating means removing the weeds so the good stuff can grow.
 Be there at the beginning, but also early and often as the entrepreneur moves through the process.
 Help him or her observe what is happening, and point out weeds.
 Ideally this is a community effort, shared by an entrepreneurship support team consisting of several experienced entrepreneurs who have succeeded in small business at least once, as well as subject matter experts from the potential sponsoring agencies we discussed above.

 Your community needs to locate at least one person, or ideally more than one, who has time, expertise, and inclination to roll up the sleeves and pitch in to help an entrepreneur when the going gets tough.
 Think of retired executives, such as SCORE, as well.
 If you did this, you would have a selling point that most communities can't offer, and you would increase the likelihood that your locally grown start-ups will succeed.